 Photo Credits: Paco Valdivia

-Jean-Marc Herard is the chronicler Padel International magazine.
-The Barcelona player offers us a more international vision of padel with in particular his column Padel Buzz.
-JMH is the scanner of the world padel.
+Jean-Marc Herard is the chronicler Padel Magazine internationally.
+Barcelona offers us a more international vision of padel including his chronicle Padel Buzz.
+JMH is the scanner of padel World.